I disagree. Before I explain my opinion, let me suggest a change in how you think about cover letters.

 I may be exaggerating, but it’s in the service of a crucial point: A cover letter is not going to impress unless it shows that you’ve done some homework on the company, understand their culture and needs, understand the job they’re looking to fill – and can relate your qualifications to these specifics.

 Most cover letters don’t do this, so yours will stand out.
-Most people send out the same generic cover letter for every job opening and just insert the job title and company name – an approach that misses the point.
+Most people send pretty much the same cover letter for every job opening – an approach that misses the point.

 Am I crazy?
 Or do I have a point?
 (I realize these two options are not mutually exclusive.)

 Click here for more good reasons to use cover letters!
 (This post was previously published and has been updated for 2022.)